Observing complementary Lucas sequences using non-Hermitian zero modes

 \section{Lucas sequences}

 The Lucas sequences $F_{m}$ defined above by Eq.~(\ref{eq:lucas}) have two explicit solutions given by \be U_m = \sum_{n=0}^{m-1}a^nb^{m-n-1}, \quad V_m = a^m+b^m, \ee where $m$ is a non-negative integer, $a,b=(P\pm\sqrt{D})/2$, and $D = P^2-4Q$.
-For example, with $P=1$ and $Q=-1$, we find $a,b=(1\pm\sqrt{5})/2$, and $U_m,V_m$ give the aforementioned Fibonacci numbers and Lucas numbers, respectively.
+It is easy to check that these solutions indeed start with $0$ and $1$ (for $U_m$) and with $2$ and $P$ (for $V_m$), as we mentioned in the introduction.
+With $P=1$ and $Q=-1$, we have $a,b=(1\pm\sqrt{5})/2$, and $U_m,V_m$ give the Fibonacci numbers and Lucas numbers, respectively.

 When $a,b$ become the same and equal $s\neq0$, one finds \be U_m(P,Q) = m s^{m-1},\quad V_m(P,Q) = 2s^m. \ee If we further let $s=1$, or equivalently, $P=2,Q=1$ in Eq.~(\ref{eq:lucas}) and $\alpha=1$ in Eq.~(\ref{eq:iter}), these two complementary sequences become \be U_m(P,Q) = m,\quad V_m(P,Q) = 2, \ee from which linear localization and a constant-intensity mode seem bound to arise, respectively.